Nether-Power/Nether-Sky-Block/README.en.md

   spawn increases to 30%）
     - `/gamerule netherTrader true`
 - Delete the Emerald for Pumpkin Pie transaction when the Farmer Villager apprentice level is removed
+- The water above the coral blocks will spawn squid
 - When you kill the resurrected Ender Dragon, you will refresh the Shulker above the Exit portal
     - `/gamerule killDragonSpawnShulker true`
 - When you kill the Ender Dragon, you will drop an Elytra with the remaining 1% durability